 - Noodle Soup: Chicken noodle soup flavors with a turkey twist!
 Perfect for a chilly winter day.

 - White Chili: Make easier by using turkey instead of chicken.
 A simple dump-and-go crockpot meal.

 - One-Pot Wild Rice Soup: Toss in your turkey at the end and have soup ready in just 30 minutes.

 - Gnocchi Soup: Such a fantastic flavor profile!
 Creamy, thick and super hearty.

 - Lemon Orzo Soup: Bright and zesty from the lemon flavor.
 Made in just 35 minutes.

-If you have an abundance of meat, try one of these hearty recipes.
+If you have an abundance of meat, try one of these hearty leftover turkey recipes.
 These are guaranteed to be loved by the entire family, and will stretch your Thanksgiving meal even further.

 - Turkey Tetrazzini: Classic comfort dish that’s family friendly!
 Great for freezing too.

 - Turkey Pot Pie: Made with a flaky pie crust and creamy filling.
 This dish is always a family favorite.

 - Pot Pie with Biscuits: An easier take on the homemade version made with canned biscuits instead of pie crust.